Fairbanks Travel Guide

 Northern Lights in Fairbanks © Kabacchi

 Like many other cities in Alaska, Fairbanks' history is full of explorers, gold prospectors, swindlers, and other colourful characters associated with the Gold Rush that populated much of the state.
-Now Alaska's second-largest city, with more than 35,000 residents, Fairbanks nonetheless maintains a quirky small-town attitude that is both wary and welcoming to the roughly 350,000 tourists that make their way here each year.
+Now Alaska's second-largest city, with something like 35,000 residents, Fairbanks nonetheless maintains a quirky small-town attitude that is both wary and welcoming to the roughly 350,000 tourists that make their way here each year.

 There are several attractions in Fairbanks worth visiting, however, including museums dedicated to uniquely Alaskan activities like ice carving and dog sledding, as well as one designed solely to show summer visitors just how cold the weather in Fairbanks can get.
 Children in Fairbanks will love the rides at the low-key Pioneer Park amusement park, including the Whiskey Island Railroad and the carousel.